mattbasta/client-performance-handbook/manuscript/05-Assets-and-Payload.md

 - **Server**: While this header can be used for statistical purposes by researchers, it is unused in virtually all other circumstances.
 - **X-Cache**: Set by some caching proxies.
-- **X-Backend-Server**: Used as debuging information for some load balancers.
+- **X-Backend-Server**: Used as debugging information for some load balancers.

 The following headers can be placed within HTML instead: